Evidence Level

 What is the recommended dosage of D-Serine?

-Reported potential side effects may include: Generally well-tolerated in published clinical trials at doses up to 30-60 mg/kg/day.
+For most healthy adults, D-Serine is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated in published clinical trials at doses up to 30-60 mg/kg/day.
 Mild GI upset (nausea, diarrhea) reported by some participants.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+D-Serine is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antipsychotics (clozapine, olanzapine, risperidone, etc.): D-serine has been studied as an ADJUNCT, not a replacement.
+Possible interactions include: Antipsychotics (clozapine, olanzapine, risperidone, etc.): D-serine has been studied as an adjunct, not a replacement.
 Co-administration is the studied paradigm.
-NMDA antagonists (ketamine, memantine, dextromethorphan, PCP): D-serine acts at the same receptor complex; theoretical interaction.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.